-28.1 At the instant of delivery there shall not be more than five fieldsmen on the leg side.

-$28.2\,$ For the first 6 overs (powerplay overs) only in a 20-overinnings, at the instant of delivery no more than two fielders are permitted to be outside an area bounded by two semi-circles centred on each middle stump (each with a radius of 30 yards) and joined by a parallel line on each side of the pitch (the fielding circle).
+- $28.1\,\mathrm{At}$ the instant of delivery there shall not be more than five fielders on the leg side. - 28.2 For the first 5 overs (powerplay overs) only in a 20-over innings, at the instant of delivery no more than two fielders are permitted to be outside an area bounded by two semi-circles centred on each middle stump (each with a radius of 30 yards for Men's Hundred and each with a radius of 25.15 yards (23m) for Women's Hundred) and joined by a parallel line on each side of the pitch (the fielding circle).